frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

      When you use the Frank!Runner, this property is ``false``.
 Nevertheless you do not have to specify property ``configurations.names``, because the Frank!Runner sets this property for you.

 jdbc.migrator.active
   Can be "true" or "false" (the default).
 When true, database initialization is switched on.
 The default behavior is to do this with Liquibase, see https://www.liquibase.org/.
 With Liquibase, the file ``DatabaseChangelog.xml`` is executed.
-This property behaves differently as a system property or application property on the one hand, or as a configuration property on the other hand.
+This property behaves differently as a environment property or application property on the one hand, or as a configuration property on the other hand.
 See section :ref:`advancedDevelopmentDatabase` for details.

 log.dir
   The directory to which the Frank!Framework writes its log files.
-Only works as system property.
+Only works as environment property.
 Usually it is not necessary to set this property because the Frank!Framework can automatically choose a suitable directory.

 log.level
   Determines the amount of log messages written by defining the minimum log level.
-Only works as system property.
+Only works as environment property.
 Possible values are ``ERROR``, ``WARN``, ``INFO`` and ``DEBUG``.
 The default value depends on ``dtap.stage``, as follows:

   * If ``dtap.stage`` = ``LOC``, then the default value of ``log.level`` is ``DEBUG``.
   * If ``dtap.stage`` = ``DEV``, then the default value of ``log.level`` is ``DEBUG``.